An LDR is the literal definition of an emotional roller coaster.

 If you find it hard to open up to people you know, support groups, online or in-person, can be a great option.
 When there is a level of anonymity it can be easier to open up without the fear of ridicule.
 It can also be much more relatable atmosphere with others having the same issues.

 Google is your best friend when it comes to finding online and local support groups.
 But some online groups we recommend are:

 If none of these solutions are helpful and you have the means to do so, seeing a therapist can be a great option.
-They can provide an unbiased opinion and sometimes it can be nice to talk to someone you don’t know very well but has a lot of experience in dealing with different issues.
+Not only can they provide well proven solutions and treatments, but sometimes it can be nice to talk to someone you don’t know very well but has a lot of experience in dealing with different issues.

-Find out more about how Online-Therapy.com could be the perfect option for you or your loved one.
+Find out more about how Online-Therapy.com could be an option for you or your loved one.

 2. Creating Routines

 When you’re feeling depressed and missing your partner, it can seem like each day melts into the next as all you can think about is being with them.

 Being fixated on this negative train of thought can suck the life out of you.
 Time stands still and the rut you’re in keeps you withdrawn and unfocused from everyday life.